Mertens' Third Theorem for Number Fields: A New Proof, Cram\'er's Inequality, Oscillations, and Bias: Introduction

 The technical condition in Theorem \ref{thm:Main} has been carefully worded, so that one can apply Landau's oscillation theorem at the opportune moment; it ensures that the right-most zero of $\zeta_\K(s)$ is not a Landau--Siegel (or exceptional) zero.

-\begin{remark} In the case where this technical condition in Theorem \ref{thm:Main} is not satisfied, i.e. an exceptional zero exists, we expect an additional term in $E_1(x)$ (corresponding to the exceptional zero) to recover a similar type of oscillatory behaviour.
+\begin{remark} In the case where an exceptional zero exists, we expect an additional term in $E_1(x)$ (corresponding to the exceptional zero) to recover a similar type of oscillatory behaviour.
 However, we have not pursued that line of investigation in this paper. \end{remark}

+In Section \ref{sec:Bias}, we consider the set $\mathcal{M}_{\K}$.
+Recall that the \textit{lower} and \textit{upper logarithmic densities} of a set $S \subset [0,\infty)$ are defined respectively as